KokoseiJ/DiscordBot/README.md

 2. Changeable prefix
  - If another bot in your server is already using `!` prefix, don't worry - our kind kyoko can change its prefix for you. even if you somehow mess up with prefix or forgot what the prefix was, You can use `?prefix` or `?reset_prefix` to solve the situation.
 3. Multiple functions
   - Kyoko is very smart, Just like in class trial.
-It can search google for you, Find some images, or even stream musics in decent quality from nicovideo with playlist support!
-(Currently Youtube support is removed as youtube changed its way to store video URL, I will fix it again as soon as possible)
+It can search google for you, Find some images, or even stream musics in decent quality from nicovideo and youtube with playlist support!

 ## Programmer/Host side features
 If you want to fork this bot and make/host your own bot, You might want to check this part.
 This bot is not just user-friendly, but also programmer/host-friendly!
 Kyoko is written in python and It takes advantages of being written in interpreter language.